What You Need to Know about New Jersey’s Insurance Marketplace, Get Covered NJ

 October 30, 2018

 Choosing an insurance plan can be tricky.
 If you don’t have health insurance through your job, Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), or another source, you can get coverage through New Jersey’s Marketplace.
 Before you start looking for a plan, there are some misconceptions about the health insurance Marketplace that could get you off track.

-For those in New Jersey, the answer is yes and no. Beginning 2019, there will be no federal tax penalty if you do not have health insurance.
-But there will be a state tax penalty for being uninsured in New Jersey.
+For those in New Jersey, the answer is yes and no. There is no federal tax penalty if you do not have health insurance.
+But there is a state tax penalty for being uninsured in New Jersey.
 The state penalties will run at approximately the same rate as the old federal tax penalty.
 In the end, you will be taxed if you are a resident of New Jersey and do not have health insurance.

 It’s common for applicants to incorrectly enter their gross income.
 You can deduct a number of expenses from your gross income which can help you qualify for tax credit, including: